sl-design-system/components/website/src/site/categories/components/button/accessibility.md

     When `disabled` is added to a button there is no need to also add `aria-disabled`; Everything `aria-disabled` does, `disabled` does as well.

-    You can read more on the difference and in which scenarios which option might be preferable on the [MDN page about `aria-disabled`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-disabled)
+    You can read more on the difference and in which scenarios which option might be preferable on the [MDN page about aria-disabled](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-disabled)

 </section>

 <section>

 ## Content
+Having an accessible application is not only achieved by writing good code, but also (maybe even MORE so) by writing good copy.
+To make sure buttons and their actions are clear for all users make sure to keep these points in mind:

+### Concise Clarity
-**Concise Clarity**: Button text should be brief, ideally 1 or 2 words, and at most 4 words with fewer than 20 characters, spaces included.
+Button text should be brief, ideally 1 or 2 words, and at most 4 words with fewer than 20 characters, spaces included.
 Avoid punctuation like periods or exclamation points.

+### Action-Centric
-**Action-Centric**: Buttons should express actions, using verbs in their labels and a bare infinitive conjunction.
+Buttons should express actions, using verbs in their labels and a bare infinitive conjunction.
 This approach enhances clarity and user orientation.

+### Clear Outcomes
-**Clear Outcomes**: The button's label should unmistakably convey the action's result, mirroring the wording elsewhere in the experience.
+The button's label should unmistakably convey the action's result, mirroring the wording elsewhere in the experience.

+### Sentence Case
-**Sentence Case**: Always use sentence case for button text; capitalization should not be used for emphasis.
+Always use sentence case for button text; capitalization should not be used for emphasis.

+### Mindful Tone
-**Mindful Tone**: Buttons serve a functional purpose, so emojis and exclamation points should be left behind.
+Buttons serve a functional purpose, so emojis and exclamation points should be left behind.
 Keep labels as plain text, free from extra punctuation or embellishments.

 </section>